-Employee turnover not only has a direct impact on MoDOT's ability to preserve and operate a reliable transportation system, but also reflects the level of employee engagement within MoDOT.
-Increasing employee engagement and reducing turnover and its subsequent costs are prudent goals toward organizational stability and a wise use of taxpayer dollars.
+Employee turnover not only has a direct impact on MoDOT's ability to preserve and operate a reliable transportation system but also reflects the level of employee engagement within MoDOT.
+Increasing employee engagement and reducing turnover and its subsequent costs are prudent goals toward organizational stability and wise use of taxpayer dollars.

-For the first three quarters of fiscal year 2020, MoDOT turned over 491 employees.
-This places MoDOT on track to turn over 655 employees in FY 2020.
-Applying a Society for Human Resources Management turnover cost calculator to these estimates, we can anticipate the hard cost of backfilling positions to be \$2.08 million for FY 2020.
-For the same period, the soft cost of turnover is estimated to be \$32.36 million.
-This total of \$34.46 million would be a fractional decrease over FY 2019 total turnover cost.
+For fiscal year 2020, MoDOT turned over 642 employees.
+Applying a Society for Human Resources Management turnover cost calculator to these estimates, the hard cost of backfilling these positions is \$2.05 million for FY 2020.
+For the same period, the soft cost of turnover is estimated to be \$31.72 million.
+The total \$33.77 million is a 2.6 % decrease over FY 2019 total turnover cost.
+However, leave payouts for employees turning over each fiscal year does add to the overall cost of turnover.